What is ERP? (Enterprise Resource Planning Guide – 2024)

 Cost

-The cost of ERP software varies depending on the solution you choose (cloud or on-premise) and how many modules you need, and if any customization is required, it can be expensive.
+The cost of ERP software varies depending on the solution you choose (cloud or on-premise) and how many modules you need.
+If any customization is required, it can be expensive.

 Therefore, you should also consider factors in the implementation costs, which may include training employees or data migration services, etc., into your budget when deciding whether it suits your business.